Arturo Murillo: Early life and career

 Arturo Murillo was born on 27 December 1963 in Cochabamba.
-From the age of fourteen, he worked at the Victoria Hotel in Villa Tunari, eventually becoming the owner.
-Murillo did not pursue university studies, graduating with a bachelor's degree from the Center for Accelerated Secondary Education (CEMA) before venturing into the business sector of the hotel industry.
-Through that, he came to found the Association of Hoteliers of the Tropic of Cochabamba and was a member of the Federation of Private Business Entities of Cochabamba (FEPC).
+He began working at the Victoria Hotel in Villa Tunari at the age of 14 and eventually became its owner.
+Murillo did not pursue university studies, and graduated with a bachelor's degree from the Center for Accelerated Secondary Education before entering the business sector of the hotel industry.
+Through that, he founded the Association of Hoteliers of the Tropic of Cochabamba and was a member of the Federation of Private Business Entities of Cochabamba.
 Both posts put Murillo into conflict with the cocalero activist Evo Morales whose political tactics, including roadblocks, seriously interrupted tourism in the Chapare Province.

 Political career

 Chamber of Deputies

 At the invitation of businessman Samuel Doria Medina, Murillo entered the political field in 2005 as a member of the National Unity Front (UN).
-In the 2005 general elections, he was elected as a deputy for Cochabamba Department on a party list of UN.
-During his term, Murillo was noted as a staunch critic of the now-president, Evo Morales.
+In the 2005 general elections, he was elected as a deputy for the Cochabamba Department on a party list for the UN.
+During his term, Murillo was noted as a staunch critic of the now-president, Morales.
 Due to his condemnations, he claimed political persecution when in 2009, the Cochabamba Department of Tourism closed his Victoria Hotel, along with sixteen other hotels, having found that they had violated regulations by not having an operating license or keeping daily guest entry and exit reports.

 Cochabamba mayoral election

 In 2009, Murillo was absent from his party's parliamentary lists.
 Instead of seeking reelection, he directed his attention towards the 2010 Cochabamba mayoral election, facilitating his mayoral candidacy through the All for Cochabamba alliance, a coalition between UN and Popular Consensus.
-In addition, on 4 January 2010, he secured the support of the Social Democratic Power candidate Ninoska Lazarte, who agreed to withdraw her name from contention in exchange for the position of first municipal councilor.
-Through his candidacy, Murillo managed to form a broad bloc of opponents of Morales' Movement for Socialism (MAS-IPSP).
+On 4 January 2010, he secured the support of the Social Democratic Power candidate Ninoska Lazarte, who agreed to withdraw her name from contention in exchange for the position of first municipal councilor.
+Through his candidacy, Murillo managed to form a broad bloc of opponents of Morales's Movimiento al Socialismo (MAS).